Octavia (69 - 11/10 BCE): elder sister of the emperor Augustus, once married to Mark Antony.

 Octavia - widow, mother of three children, and twenty-nine years old - was not allowed a quiet life.
-Her brother and Marc Antony quarreled, but decided to improve their relations.
-As a consequence, Octavia was ordered to marry Marc Antony.
+Her brother and Mark Antony quarreled, but decided to improve their relations.
+As a consequence, Octavia was ordered to marry Mark Antony.
 She had been alone for only a couple of months, and was officially still in mourning for her first husband.

-Cleopatra and Marc Antony committed suicide, and Octavia was made responsible for their children.
-She was almost forty years old, did not remarry, and appears to have remained in the background, educating Marcus Claudius Marcellus, the two Claudias, the two Antonias, and the children Marc Antony had from his wifes Fulvia and Cleopatra: Iullus Antonius, Alexander Helios, Cleopatra Selene, and Ptolemy Philadelphus.
+Cleopatra and Mark Antony committed suicide, and Octavia was made responsible for their children.
+She was almost forty years old, did not remarry, and appears to have remained in the background, educating Marcus Claudius Marcellus, the two Claudias, the two Antonias, and the children Mark Antony had from his wifes Fulvia and Cleopatra: Iullus Antonius, Alexander Helios, Cleopatra Selene, and Ptolemy Philadelphus.

 Seven of the nine children were to marry important people, and we can see how Octavia's brother, who was now sole ruler of the Roman world and called himself Augustus, tried to found a dynasty.

 - In 28, the elder Claudia Marcella married Augustus' friend Agrippa;

 - In 26 or 25, Antonia Maior married to Lucius Domitius Ahenobarbus;